johnli25/FrameCorr/README.md

-# FrameCorr (forked and directly built off of original Progressive-Neural-Compression repo)
+# FrameCorr (forked and directly built off of original Progressive-Neural-Compression (PNC) repo)

 ### If you have any questions, please contact the first author.
 To quickly try PNC, the network and the checkpoints are in the `demo_simulation` folder.
 To train PNC from scratch, please go to `training`.